ankitpatelVH/Money/README.md

 #### Android
 If you have trouble installing a new build:
+- check your sdk path is match with `android/local.properties` if not the change `sdk.dir` with your sdk path.
 - close and reopen terminal window
 - run `./gradlew clean` in android folder